When you go camping or are planning to go camping, there are some basic things you have to take with you.

-You also have to bring little things to clean, such as sponges, dishwasher, rags, etc.
+You also have to bring little things to clean, such as sponges, dishwashers, rags, etc.

 Camping cocktails.
 If you have a legal age and like cocktails, I recommend this cocktail book when you go camping or for your van or RV trips.
 Obviously, if you are not going to drive after drinking!

-You will find plenty of ideas to easily do outdoors or in your campervan or motorhome.
+You will find plenty of ideas to do outdoors or in your campervan or motorhome easily.

 - Waterproof socks: Ideal when it can rain.